This section reports on aspects of the Federal Circuit Court's corporate governance arrangements.

-The core policies and principles of the Commonwealth Procurement Rules were, as far as practicable, adhered to throughout 2013–14.
-The Annual Procurement Plan was published meeting mandatory reporting requirements.
+The core policies and principles of the Commonwealth Procurement Rules were, as far as practicable, adhered to throughout 2015–16.
+The Court's Annual Procurement Plan was published meeting mandatory reporting requirements.
 An appropriate market approach was made for all procurements covered by the rules.

-- six new consultancy contracts were entered into involving total actual expenditure of $158,275 (GST inclusive), and
+- two new consultancy contracts were entered into involving total actual expenditure of $73,700 (GST inclusive), and

-- one ongoing consultancy contract was active involving total actual expenditure of $25,845 (GST inclusive).
+- four ongoing consultancy contracts were active involving total actual expenditure of $351,121 (GST inclusive).

 The process of engagement of all consultants is required to adhere to the procedures described in the Court's Procurement Framework and is categorised in accordance with the following:

-No contracts were let to an organisation for the delivery of services previously performed by the courts during the reporting period.
+No contracts were let to an organisation for the delivery of services previously performed by the Court during the reporting period.

 During the reporting period no contracts or standing offers were exempt from publication on AusTender in terms of the Freedom of Information Act 1982.

-The combination of the merged administration and working under a single Enterprise Agreement continued to produce efficiency savings for the courts through the more efficient allocation of resources, elimination of duplicated services and the rationalisation of court services.
+The creation of a single entity in 2013, with all court staff working under a single Enterprise Agreement, continued to produce efficiency savings for the courts through the more efficient allocation of resources, elimination of duplicated services and the rationalisation of court services.
 Synergies were achieved in the area of training where program delivery was made available to the staff of both courts, thus reducing cost and capturing a greater number of staff.